ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
     Calculates trend changes and correlation between train/test for list of features
 <br>
-    :param df: dfframe containing features and target columns
+    df: dfframe containing features and target columns
 <br>
-    :param target_col: target column name
+    target_col: target column name
 <br>
-    :param features_list: by default creates plots for all features.
+    features_list: by default creates plots for all features.
 If list passed, creates plots of only those features.
 <br>
-    :param bins: number of bins to be created from continuous colname
+    bins: number of bins to be created from continuous colname
 <br>
-    :param df_test: test df which has to be compared with input df for correlation
+    df_test: test df which has to be compared with input df for correlation
 <br>
     :return: dfframe with trend changes and trend correlation (if test df passed)
 <br>